Spring Detox: Unplugged Meditation and Movement Retreat

 Disconnect from your devices and reconnect with nature, the present moment, and your inner being.
 Six teachers guide you through a range of powerful practices—including shamata, yoga, walking meditation, guided compassion meditation, personal outdoor meditation, reiki, qi gong, and singing bowls.
 You will find yourself refreshed, recharged, and reconnected to yourself.

 “This is my favorite program of the year.
 I leave completely re-energized.”

 STAY SAFE DURING COVID-19: We are committed to your health and safety.
-Please read our COVID-19 Precautions & Preparations to understand our strategies, including limited class size to facilitate social distancing and ample teacher attention.
+Please read our COVID-19 Precautions & Preparations to understand our strategies.

 This restorative weekend provides an interactive introduction to six distinctive, accessible meditation and yoga practices and their philosophical underpinnings.
 These practices each help build the resilience, openness and stability with which to move through daily life.
 The weekend includes teachings, discussion and practice, allowing us to explore how each form of meditation is helpful and how they complement each other.